cmuratori/misc/cleancodeqa.md

 I don't know if you've read the work of Don Norman.
 Long ago he wrote a book entitled _The Design of Everyday Things_.
 It's well worth the read.
 Within those pages he stated the following rule of thumb: _“If you think something is clever and sophisticated beware -- it is probably self-indulgence.”_  In a resource rich environment I fear the KxLxW solution could fall afoul of this rule.

+> _This was written before Casey read my comment above._

 **CASEY**: OK great, it sounds like we've gotten onto the same page about software categories.
 I'd like to give my characterization of the coding practice you're describing as it applies to something like LLVM, since that is a piece of software from the list I gave, and it happens to be open source so we know exactly how it is constructed (unlike, say, Visual Studio).